iluvjava/Maths/Notebook 2.0/AMATH 514 (Combinatorics Optimizations)/Linear Programming Strong Duality via Farkas.md

 \end{aligned}
 $$

-Assuming that the primal and dualy are both feasible and bounded, then using Weak duality (Proof is an exercise in linear algebra):
+Assuming that the primal and dual are both feasible and bounded, then using Weak duality (Proof is an exercise in linear algebra):

 $$
 \begin{aligned}